ibexa/documentation-developer/docs/api/php_api/php_api.md

 ### Back office authentication

 When actions are performed through the back office, they're executed as the logged-in User.
-This User's permissions affects the behavior of the Repository.
+This User's permissions affects the behavior of the repository.
 The User may, for example, not be allowed to create content, or view a particular Section.

 ### Using `sudo()`